philmander/browser-bunyan/README.md

 });
 ```

+#### Custom log streams

+See the Node Bunyan docs below for more information on how to create you own custom stream(s).

 ### Conditional logging

 If a stream's log level is set to `info` then `debug` and `trace` messages will not be